Identify a Behavioral Health Patient Tracking System

 Refer to the AIMS Center's registry requirements guide for a more complete overview of the necessary functions of a population-based registry.

 Registry tools that support collaborative care or similar behavioral health integrations vary widely in their sophistication, functionality, cost, and scalability.
 Options include the following:

 - Many clinics begin their integrated care programs using a spreadsheet as a registry.
-The AIMS Center offers a Patient Tracking Spreadsheet Template for practices to use.
+Should you choose to develop one, refer to the functional requirements cited above.
 Managing caseloads on a spreadsheet can be challenging in regards to scalability and HIPAA compliance.
-Having an appointed spreadsheet specialist with advanced knowledge of Excel is also crucial to successfully maintaining a spreadsheet registry.

 - The AIMS Caseload Tracker is a cloud-based, HIPAA-compliant registry introduced in 2017.
 This simple tool is useful for integrated care sites when the psychiatry staff or psychiatric consultant has access to the EHR and will provide all recommendations and documentation in the EHR.